 In-Office Whitening

-Power bleaching teeth whitening treatment uses higher concentrations of hydrogen peroxide than other treatments.
+Power bleaching uses higher concentrations of hydrogen peroxide than other treatments.
 During power bleaching, we apply whitening gel to the teeth.
 Then, we use a light to activate the ingredients in the gel.

-We will not recommend power bleaching for patients who experience tooth sensitivity.
-However, patients with strong tooth enamel who want immediate whitening results benefit from power bleaching.
+We will not recommend power bleaching for patients who have tooth sensitivity.
+However, patients with strong tooth enamel and want immediate results can get power bleaching.

-To keep your teeth bright after a whitening treatment, avoid coffee, tea, and other drinks that can discolor teeth.
-Brush and floss twice a day to remove surface stains from the teeth.
+To keep your teeth bright after a whitening treatment, avoid coffee, tea, and other drinks that can discolor your teeth.
+Brush and floss twice a day to remove surface stains from your teeth.
 We can also provide touch-up treatments in our office 6 to 12 months after your initial treatment.

 Is Teeth Whitening Treatment For Me?

 Keep in mind that teeth whitening is not safe or effective for everyone.
-We recommend that patients receive a dental exam before starting treatment.
-Dr. Abazid will advise patients about the most appropriate procedure for their smiles.
+We recommend that patients receive a dental exam before any treatment.
+Dr. Abazid will only suggest the most relevant procedure for their smiles.

 He will also discuss the expected treatment results.
 In most cases, we can brighten and whiten yellow and gray teeth.
 However, whitening may not work well on some stain colors.

-We may not recommend whitening for people with gum disease, receding gums, or sensitive teeth.
+We will not recommend whitening for patients with gum disease, receding gums, or sensitive teeth.
 Dr. Abazid may advise against specific treatments for patients with worn enamel.
 The tooth enamel is the outer layer of the tooth.
 When there is no enamel on an exposed tooth root, we cannot whiten the tooth root.

 Alternatives to Teeth Whitening

 We offer cosmetic and restorative dental treatments for patients with high tooth sensitivity or deep tooth stains.
-These treatments are also effective for patients who do not want teeth whitening.
-Patients with deep tooth stains that do not react to whitening may need another treatment.
+These treatments are also effective for patients who don’t want teeth whitening.
+Patients with stubborn tooth stains that don’t respond to whitening might need a different treatment.

 Patients with tooth damage and staining benefit from dental crowns, or caps that fully cover single teeth.
-We use porcelain crowns that we color-match to brighten teeth.
-Color-matching ensures that the crowns fit in with the shape and shade of natural teeth.
+We use porcelain crowns that we color-match to make teeth brighter.
+Color-matching makes sure the crowns look the same as your real teeth.

 Brighten Your Smile